 Creating an edible or flower garden using containers can bring a lot of beautiful and beneficial flowers to a small space.
-Container gardening for small spaces can be achieved with a little creativity and knowing the growing habits of your plants, giving them excellent nutrient-rich potting soil, and watering them so that they don’t dry out nor sit in a soggy mess of a pot.
-Imagine the outdoor space you have to work with – how many hours of sunlight does it get and how windy is that area?
-With this information you can steer clear of plants that need 8 full hours if your space only receives 4.
-Avoid the frustration of your plants not thriving by giving them everything they need to grow in a small space.
+Container gardening for small spaces can be achieved with a little creativity and knowledge of the growing habits of your plants, giving them excellent nutrient-rich potting soil, and watering them properly so that they don’t dry out nor sit in a soggy mess of a pot.

 Container Gardening in Small Spaces